datastaxdevs/workshop-cassandra-fundamentals/README.md

 #### ✅ Step 5d.
 Create the tables for `sensors` and `temperatures`

 - A network will contain several `sensors`.
 Sensors are uniquely identified by their name, such as `s1001`.
-The design of our application is such that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name.
+The design of our application is such that we need to be able to _retrieve all `sensors` for a given `network`, sorted by the sensor name_.

-- Next, for each sensor you want to retrieve `temperatures` sorted by descending date.
+- Next, for each sensor you want to be able to retrieve `temperatures` sorted by descending date.

 📘 **Command to execute**